 The information presented here is based on the fiscal regulations in Australia in 2021.
 Visit ato.gov.au for more details.

 The average monthly net salary in Australia is around 4 831 AUD, with a minimum income of 1 120 AUD per month.
 This places Australia on the 15th place in the International Labour Organisation statistics for 2012.

 Australia uses a pay-as-you-go (PAYG) tax withholding system, meaning that tax is deducted from an employee's salary at source.
-Employers must calculate the amount of Income Tax, Medicare Levy and Temporary Budget Repair Levy to withhold based on the employee's declaration.
+Employers must calculate the amount of Income Tax and Medicare Levy to withhold based on the employee's declaration.
 Income tax on personal income is progressive, with higher rates being applied to higher income levels.